addr2data/webinar-01/README.rst

 	+ You can define the IPv4/IPv6 address space
 	+ You can create subnets
-	+ YOu can configure routing tables
+	+ You can configure routing tables

+Let's discuss regions

+Default VPCs

 *Note: there are no charges associated with VPCs*